Arts & Letters United School | 2nd & 3rd Grade | Urban Farmers: STEAM Gardening & Cooking Afterschool Program

 Please contact us with any questions!

-We will walk the children to the garden from their classrooms, and pickup is at the School Garden on Madison, near the early childhood playground.
+We will walk the children from the blacktop to our School Garden near the early childhood playground is repaired.

 Each week, students engage in project-based outdoor learning: planting, harvesting, composting, and preparing real food from the garden.
 They’ll track weather, measure plant growth, observe soil life, and build their own garden journals—all while learning to safely slice, mix, and prep healthy dishes.
 This real-world curriculum is designed to connect kids with science, nature, and each other.